-“If you asked me in 2016 if I thought that NASA would be one of our bigger funders or partners, the answer would have been no.”
+“If you had asked me before MassChallenge if I thought that NASA could be one of our bigger funders or partners, the answer would have been no.”

 – Dr. Nicole Wagner, President and CEO.

 LambdaVision is an innovative biotech developing a protein-based artificial retina to restore vision to the millions of patients blinded by retinal degenerative diseases, including retinitis pigmentosa (RP) and age-related macular degeneration (AMD).

 LambdaVision entered MassChallenge with the intention to broaden their network, establish and refine their business proposal, secure additional funding, and potentially fill some spots on their Board of Directors.
 It was a comprehensive list of items.
 Partnering with NASA to manufacture their artificial retina on the International Space Station (ISS) was not on that initial list.

 “I never really thought of conducting research in space or low Earth orbit as a possibility for LambdaVision,” said Dr. Wagner.
 “Not because I could not imagine it, but because there was no direct path to doing any of that research.
 At our core, we are an optical vision company, and we just did not have the expertise or experience working in a microgravity environment or conducting experiments in space.”

 However, quickly into their first month at MassChallenge, Dr. Wagner was introduced to a representative from the Center for the Advancement of Science in Space (CASIS).
 CASIS was interested in startups and technologies that could leverage the ISS to work in a microgravity laboratory setting, which enables experiments that that cannot be done on Earth.